pombredanne/Repos-Health-Study/README.md

 Programming Environment: Terminal/Sublime Text/Notepad++

-Deployment Environment -
+Deployment Environment: (TBD)

 Mac Computer Specs: 64-bit macOS Sierra, 2.5 GHz Intel Core i5 processor, 16GB RAM

-Database: MySQL Database
+Database: TBD (possibly MySQL Database)

 # Repository Management:
 When a contributor wishes to edit/add to the repository's code, contributors will fork the repository.
 Once code has been written, before committing, the maintainers will meet to go over additions/changes.
 Then, pull and merge requests will be made.